Routing by Reaching: Composition of Pre-trained GFlowNets for Multi-Objective Generation: Conclusion

 \section{Conclusion}

-In this work, we propose a training-free method for composing pre-trained GFlowNets via a simple mixing rule over learned forward policies.
+In this work, we propose a method for composing pre-trained GFlowNets via a simple mixing rule over learned forward policies.
 For linear scalarization, we theoretically prove that our mixing rule exactly recovers the target composition distribution.
-For more general operators, we empirically verify that our method accurately approximates the target distribution in high-density regions most relevant to generation.
-Experiments on 2D grid and molecule generation tasks demonstrate that our method achieves competitive performance with existing baselines while offering superior efficiency, as it requires no additional training or auxiliary classifiers.
+For more general nonlinear operators, we empirically verify that our method accurately approximates the target distribution in high-density regions most relevant to generation.
+Experiments on 2D grid and molecule generation tasks demonstrate that our method achieves competitive performance with existing baselines, requiring no additional training at the composition stage and incurring only minimal inference overhead.
+Our framework enables pre-trained GFlowNets to serve as reusable building blocks, composed to target diverse objective combinations at inference time.